energy-domain/edo/docs/index.md

 - Specification of data delivery requirements in open formats such as IFC.
 - Support for project validation and compliance using SHACL and IDS.
 - Foundation for extensions to the IFC standard for the energy sector.
-- Alignment with global standards such as ISO 15926 and CFIHOS.
+- Roadmap for alignment with global standards such as ISO 15926 and CFIHOS.

 EDO is developed openly, with contributions and reviews from specialists across engineering disciplines and energy subdomains.
 A versioned, peer-reviewed core ontology is maintained, from which stable subontologies are derived for each sector and discipline.